 - Create Employee Resource Groups for Black employees (and other groups).

-- Better support our Black and minority students by hiring instructors who are also Black and minority and who more accurately reflect the diversity and experience of our student base.
+- Better support our Black and minority students by ensuring that our products are inclusive and by hiring instructors who are also Black and minority and who more accurately reflect the diversity and experience of our student base.

 - Proactively partner with organizations that are already experts in and actively pursuing diversity and racial justice work within our communities.